omerwer/Personal-projects/python/trending-stocks/README.md

 Graceful Teardown: Pressing Ctrl+C in your terminal intercepts system signals to shut down both processes simultaneously, keeping your local ports clear.

-# Architecture Deep-Dive
+### Architecture Deep-Dive
 Data Processing Pipe (backend.py)
 Gemini Core Model Config: Runs on gemini-2.5-flash for high-speed analysis and utilizes structured response_schema enforcement to guarantee clean JSON outputs.

 Network Stability: Configures explicit HttpOptions timeouts up to 60 seconds to ensure the connection stays open during complex parsing tasks.

-# Interface State Management (frontend.py)
+### Interface State Management (frontend.py)
 The application manages data display using st.session_state.reddit_data and st.session_state.politician_data.

-When you click "Fetch Politician Activities", the page re-renders from top to bottom, but reads your previously loaded Reddit metrics from persistent memory to keep them visible on your screen.
+When you click "Fetch Politician Activities", the page re-renders from top to bottom, but reads your previously loaded Reddit metrics from persistent memory to kep them visible on your screen.